 Answers to Your Top 7 Questions About Construction-to-Permanent Mortgages: Everything You Need to Know

 Our Construction-to-Permanent (CTP) lending product is designed to give buyers flexibility during the purchasing process.
 The CTP program is the preferred solution if you wish to build a house on an open lot, obtain a mortgage on a partially constructed home, or significantly expand or remodel an existing residence.
-We asked our Assistant Vice President of Residential Construction Lending Sarah Gosselin, NMLS# 1185393, to answer the most important questions about our CTP mortgages.
+We asked Vice President Residential Construction Lending Sarah Gosselin, NMLS# 1185393, to answer the most important questions about our CTP mortgages.

 Read Sarah’s answers below to help you understand everything you need to know about our CTP product.
 You can also download the PDF version of this article and print it out for easy access.